 School Tennis Workshops

 These workshops complement a teacher’s large group management skills and demonstrate how to quickly transform a school gym or playground into a dynamic tennis-playing environment and allow students to experience instant success in a fun and safe manner.
-For more information contact Rebecca Martell or click the link above.
+Watch a video overview here.
+For more information contact Pamela Banks or click the link above.

-The USTA offers two unique types of trainings: Recreational Coach Workshops and 10 & Under Tennis Workshops.
+The USTA offers two unique types of trainings: Team Coaching Workshops and 10 & Under Tennis Workshops.
 Our expert trainers will make the experience everything you were looking for.
 Whichever workshop you choose, our staff will ensure an exceptional experience that only the USTA can provide.

 Equipment & Funding

 The USTA offers more than just programs.
 We offer resources to help you bring tennis to your school, to help your students reach their fitness goals and to help you build a stronger school community through tennis.
 The USTA and its section network provide over $6 million in financial and material grants every year to help grow the game.
-Contact your State School Coordinator for assistance in obtaining tennis equipment for school programs (ex. racquets, portable nets, and easy-to-rally tennis balls), teacher-friendly lesson plans, teacher training, and after school program grants.
+Visit our Grants page for assistance in obtaining tennis equipment for school programs (ex. racquets, portable nets, and easy-to-rally tennis balls) and after school program grants.
 Schools can receive deep discounts on tennis equipment by becoming Member Organizations of USTA for only $35 per year.

 Subscribe to the new quarterly e-newsletter, All Aces, and you’ll receive updates on school tennis programming, fun games for groups, videos, links, contests, and more!